 Learn more about corporations VOTING to rewrite our laws.

 The Tax Foundation is the oldest non-profit tax think tank in the country, founded in 1937.
-Their stated mission is "to educate taxpayers about sound tax policy and the size of the tax burden borne by Americans at all levels of government."
+Its stated mission is "to educate taxpayers about sound tax policy and the size of the tax burden borne by Americans at all levels of government."
 It also argues for a tax system characterized by "simplicity", "neutrality", "stability", "transparency" and "growth-promotion".

 It was founded at the University Club in New York.
 Founding members included:

 - Alfred P. Sloan, General Motors Corporation, chairman

 - Donaldson Brown, General Motors Corporation financial vice president